 Cloud is designed in a way that acts as a great facilitator for implementing DevOps and continuous delivery approaches.
 It makes IT infrastructure more pliable and ensures resources are available in faster time for all the activities involved in application lifecycle management.
 With cloud services, IT teams can shift their focus away from tasks such as provisioning hardware or patching operating systems, and spend it instead on generating business-specific value.

 Similarly, the implementation of DevOps practices optimises cloud efficiencies by making project teams realise why cloud resources are more useful in the cultural context.
-Silo-based organisations find it extremely difficult to align with business needs and deliver continuous change, irrespective of whether they run their applications on data centre hardware or cloud.
+Silo-based organisations find it extremely difficult to align with business needs and deliver continuous change, irrespective of whether they run their applications on Data Center hardware or cloud.

 It is indisputable that the combined use of DevOps and cloud computing plays a synergistic role in environments designed for agility and speed.
 Together, they can play an important role in empowering each stage of the application delivery lifecycle – ensuring better application performance, faster deliveries, and continuous feedback loops.
 Let’s understand this further.